 You can use YouTube Analytics and Google Analytics to keep track of video performance and learn more about views, traffic sources, total watch time, and find your most popular videos.
 To measure your YouTube rankings, you can also go with the SE Ranking position tracking tool.

-Moreover, you can measure your overall brand awareness such as total number of views, number of shares, number of mentions and brand recollection.
+Moreover, you can measure your overall brand awareness based on the total number of views, the number of shares, and the number of mentions.